How To Read Nutrition Labels While On Keto

 Step 1 – How to read food labels: Check the serving size.

-Servings Per Container (highlighted in red above: this will tell you how many servings in the package.
+Servings Per Container (highlighted in red in the image below): this will tell you how many servings in the package.
 If this was soup then there would be four servings 1 cup each.
 If you eat the whole container then all the nutritional information shown would need to be multiplied times four.

 Knowing the serving size and how many servings in a container help you to be mindful of how much you’re eating.
 It also helps with the next step which is determining how many net carbs are eating.
 But before we get to that let’s talk about carbs.